Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Should you learn French or German?

-The answer to that question depends on many factors, including your interests, hobbies, family history, and more.
+The answer to this question depends on many factors, including your interests, hobbies, family history, and more.
+However, if you’re looking for one language to learn that easier and more useful, you may want to explore French first.